 Paintings of France

 When you speak of French paintings, the Impressionists strike you at once.
 The Impressionists captured the ever-changing aspects of reflected light.
 Some popular impressionists include Edouard Manet, Claude Monet, Edgar degas, Camille Pisarro and Pieree-Auguste Renoir.
 Later painters, like Paul Cezanne, Paul Gauguin, and Georges Seurat became known faces.

 Some popular painters of France are Le Nain Freres, G. de la Tour, Pouissin, Claude lorrain, Champaigne, C. LeBrun, Rigaud, Watteau, Nattier, Chardin, Liotard, Boucher, Greuze, Fragonard, J. L. David and Prud’hon.

 Theatres of France

 French Dramatists are said to have catered to the aristocracy.
 The scenario changed around 1597.
 It was the time when more skilled playwrights started emerging.
-Pierre Corneille, was France's greatest dramatist.
+Pierre Corneille was France’s greatest dramatist.
 The Cid was his tragic masterpiece.
-In terms of popularity and critical esteem, another dramatist who earned a lot fame was Jean Racine.
+In terms of popularity and critical esteem, another dramatist who earned a lot of fame was Jean Racine.
 Phaedra was a popular playwright written by him.
-Racine's style was to write plays with simple plots and complex characters.
+Racine’s style was to write plays with simple plots and complex characters.

 Alexandre Hardy was the first professional dramatist of France during the 16th century.
 He authored many plays.
 Of all the plays he wrote, 34 have survived.
 He used poetic dialogue and chorus from early Greek and Roman times in his plays.